johnphantom/Dynamic-Stateless-Computer/README.md

 https://github.com/johnphantom/Dynamic-Stateless-Computer/blob/master/calculator_simple.cfg (pulls the text up online, nothing to download).

-The problem people have when they understand how it works: it is not Turing Complete - it requires an "operator".
+The problem people have when they understand how it works: it is not Turing Complete - it requires an operator.

 Through the exercise of the most complex do-while I asked a question related to that, and the answer uses the ancient Chinese/Pascal's Triangle (which millions have looked at over thousands of years) in a new way: https://mathhelpforum.com/threads/combination-lock.17147/